LEARN-LK/IAM/eduroam-IRS.md

 # Installation of Eduroam IRS with Freeradius on Ubuntu18.04

-It is assumed that this installation will be carried on a default ubuntu 18.04 server.
+It is assumed that this installation will be carried on a fresh installation of ubuntu 18.04 server.

 Modify the apt source list (`/etc/apt/sources.list`) as per the source list from https://gist.github.com/jackw1111/d31140946901fab417131ff4d9ae92e3